moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_overview.rst

 Files
 ::

+	// new syntax for referring to files: var s = File.readFile(@'c:\dir\myfile.txt')

-	// note that if \ is used in a filepath, it must be escaped. var s = File.readFile('c:\\dir\\myfile.txt')
+	// Otherwise, the \ must be escaped. var s = File.readFile('c:\\dir\\myfile.txt')

-	var arFiles = File.dirListFiles('c:\\dir', 'name'); //array of files in the folder sorted by name
+	var arFiles = File.dirListFiles(@'c:\', 'name'); //returns array of files in the folder sorted by name

 Controls - this type of thing is useful
 ::